 Assemble the salad: Add quinoa to a bowl with the sweet potato, pepper, black bean, and corn mixture.
 IF enjoying immediately, add avocado, a squeeze or two of lime juice, and cilantro.

-DRESSING: Combine all of the dressing ingredients into a blender or food processor and pulse to blend until smooth.
+DRESSING: Combine all of the dressing ingredients into a powerful small blender (I use a Twister jar).
+Season to taste with salt and pepper and pulse to blend until smooth.
 Add dressing to individual salad plates/bowls and enjoy!
 I do not recommend adding dressing to any salad you want to have leftover -- this salad doesn't sit well after being dressed.
 You may not use all the dressing depending on how much you like your salads dressed.
 Store leftover dressing up to 5 days in your fridge.